MYHockey Logo Follow MYHockey on Twitter Follow MYHockey on Facebook MYHockey News Feed

 Create a team web site and list all game scores in an area where our volunteers can easily find it.
 Also, please clearly identify your opponents.
 Ambiguity means we cannot post the results, even if you have them on your web site.

 Volunteer to enter scores.
 Become a member.
-Keep us honest by reporting any errors.
+Submit scores as a guest.
+Keep us honest by reporting any errors and updating incomplete information.

 No!
-Everything that was available for free previously is still be available for free.
-However, you can now choose to join MYHockey for a small fee to obtain additional services that have been requested by our users.
-This is very similiar to how Google and the Wall Street Journal provide services.
+The team rankings remain available for free to all interested viewers.
+You can, however, now choose to join MYHockey for a small fee to obtain access to additional information and services.
+This is very similiar to how Google and the Washington Post provide services.
 Basic content is free, premium content is available for a small fee.
-It is optional and available to those who want to support this website.
+It is optional and available to those who want access to those services or those who want to support this website.

 MYHockey Site Rules